nipafx/nipafx.dev/content/articles/2016-06-06-implement-equals-correctly.md

 Let’s put those pieces back together:

 -   Make sure to override `equals(Object)` so our method is always called.
--   Include a self and null check for an [early return](http://blog.codefx.org/techniques/multiple-return-statements/#Guard-Clauses) in simple edge cases.
+-   Include a self and null check for an [early return](java-multiple-return-statements#guard-clauses) in simple edge cases.
 -   Use `getClass` to allow subtypes their own implementation (but no comparison across subtypes) or use `instanceof` and make `equals` final (and subtypes can equal).
 -   Compare the desired fields using `Objects.equals`.

 Or let your IDE generate it all for you and edit where needed.

-## Final Words {#finalwords}
+## Final Words

 We have seen how to properly implement `equals` (and will soon [look at `hashCode`](implement-java-hashcode-correctly)).
 But what if we are using classes that we have no control over?